ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Use the same order as MailChimp.com, which is useful when you have over 100 MailChimp lists.
+- Use the same order as Mailchimp.com, which is useful when you have over 100 Mailchimp lists.
 - Use `/* ... */` for inline JavaScript comments to prevent errors with minified HTML - props [Ed Gifford](https://github.com/egifford)

 **Additions**